Tips for Traveling With Your Dog

 Just like you load up on snacks for yourself and your family, it’s important to pack snacks for your dog.
 Not only will your dog get hungry, but they’re great to have on hand when you need to encourage your dog throughout the road trip.
-Lately Merlin has been loving the NEW Pup-Peroni® Jerky Bites from Walmart.
+Lately Merlin has been loving the Pup-Peroni® Original Treats.
 He’s always loved treats from Pup-Peroni, but the Jerky Bites are his all-time favorite.
 They can be easily torn into smaller pieces for him since he’s a bit on the smaller side, and they’re easy for him to chew.
 He especially loves the pork flavor, which are made with real pork, and no grain, meat by-products, fillers, or artificial flavors.
 As a pet parent, it’s really important to me that everything Merlin eats is made using premium ingredients, so I was very happy to learn that the Pup-Peroni Jerky Bites are.

 2. Pack the essentials.

 In addition to treats, there are many other essentials you’ll need for your pup throughout a long road trip.
 We never leave the house without packing his bag with the following:

 - Bathroom bags.

 - Favorite toys.

 3. Make a spot for them in the car.

 It’s really important that your dog doesn’t roam the vehicle throughout the trip.
 It’s important for their safety and yours.
 We keep Merlin in a pet seat and he loves it.
 If we didn’t, he would jump in the driver’s seat in 10 seconds flat.
 We line his pet seat with a comfy blanket, and give him a few toys to keep next to him.